 License of Rights

-The third and final category of vendor agreement contracts is the license of rights.
+The third and final category of vendor agreement is the license of rights.

 In this licensing agreement, one party grants the other party the right to sell and produce goods involving patented technology, brand names, trademarks, or similar.

-Vendor agreement contracts can be complex and contain many different provisions and clauses – it all depends on the specific parties involved, the industry, type of vendor contract, size of businesses, importance of contract, etc.
+Vendor agreements can be complex and contain many different provisions and clauses – it all depends on the specific parties involved, the industry, type of vendor contract, size of businesses, importance of the contract, etc.

 Some of these include: